-Regarding bank secrecy, Portuguese authorities may refuse to provide information in the context of an international investigation grounded on Article 78 of Decree Law No. 298/92, of 31 December.
-However, Article 81 of the same Decree Law provides a comprehensive regime not only concerning cooperation with other EU Member States, but also in relation to non-EU Member States, on a reciprocity basis, within the scope of cooperation agreements, regarding the information required for supervision on an individual or consolidated basis of credit institutions having their registered office in Portugal and of similar institutions having their registered office in those countries.
+Regarding bank secrecy, Portuguese authorities may refuse to provide information in the context of an international investigation grounded on Article 78 of Decree-Law No. 298/92, of 31 December.
+However, Article 81 of the same Decree-Law provides a comprehensive regime not only concerning cooperation with other EU Member States but also in relation to non-EU Member States, on a reciprocity basis, within the scope of cooperation agreements, regarding the information required for supervision on an individual or consolidated basis of credit institutions having their registered office in Portugal and of similar institutions having their registered office in those countries.

 As regards data privacy, recently approved Law No. 58/2019, of 8 August, which alongside Regulation (EU) 2016/679 of the European Parliament and of the Council, of 27 April 2016, limits the possibility of exchanging information regarding personal data.
-In relation to third countries, pursuant to Article 22 of Law No. 58/2019, of 8 August, the transfer of data to non-EU Member States or international organisations, carried out in compliance with legal obligations, by public entities in the exercise of authority powers, are deemed to be in the public interest for the purposes of Article 49, number 4, of Regulation (EU) 2016/679.
+In relation to third countries, pursuant to Article 22 of Law No. 58/2019, of 8 August, the transfer of data to non-EU Member States or international organisations, carried out in compliance with legal obligations, by public entities in the exercise of authority powers, are deemed to be in the public interest for the purposes of Article 49, No. 4, of Regulation (EU) 2016/679.